Aweeeezy/CueLoop/README.md

   selecting a booth to join.

 **Pending Fixes**
-* Figure out why using two request parameters breaks the handler for generated URLs for invited DJs.
 * Make current DJ/song be at the top of its container when scrollable.
 * Hash song file names with a time-date stamp so that fs.unlink does not accidently delete a queued song file that is a duplicate of a song file already